xraypy/xraylarch/doc/xafs/feffit.rst

 path, but the example could easily be extended to include more paths.

-In this example, we have three distinct datasets, so we'll have 3 distinct lists of paths.
-Each of these path lists will have a single path, that have many parameters in common, but some that will be different for each data set.
+In this example, we have three distinct datasets, so we'll have three lists of paths.
+Each of these will have a single path.
+Since we're modeling nearly the same structure, the three paths will use the same Feff.dat file and have many parameters in common, but some parameters will be different for each data set.
 As with the previous example, we use the same amplitude reduction factor :math:`E_0` shift to all data sets.

-And again, we allow distances to vary, but constrain them so that the change is linear in the sample temperature, as if there were a simple linear expansion in :math:`R`.
+We allow distances to vary, but constrain them so that the change is linear in the sample temperature, as if there were a simple linear expansion in :math:`R`.
 To do this, we set ``deltar = 'dr_off + T*alpha*reff'``, where ``T`` is the temperature for the dataset.
-For :math:`\sigma^2` we'll use one of the built-in models described in :ref:`Models for Calculating sigma2 <xafs-sigma2calcs_sec>`.
-Here we'll use :func:`sigma2_eins`, but :func:`sigma2_debye` can be used as well, and does a better job for multiple-scattering paths in simple systems.
+For :math:`\sigma^2` we'll use one of the built-in models described in :ref:`Models for Calculating sigma2
+<xafs-sigma2calcs_sec>`.
+Here we'll use :func:`sigma2_eins`, but
+:func:`sigma2_debye` can be used as well, and does a better job for multiple-scattering paths in simple systems.
+The model then uses 2 variable parameters for three temperature-dependent distances and 1 variable parameter for three temperature-dependent mean-square displacements.
 The full script for the fit looks like this:

 .. literalinclude:: ../../examples/feffit/doc_feffit3.lar